Application Process for Accommodations

 In addition, prior to the start of each new term or semester, it is the student’s responsibility to email the Academic Support Coordinator or set up a face-to-face meeting to request new accommodation letters for the semester.
 The Academic Support Coordinator will generate an email that will then be sent to the student’s course professors notifying them of the student’s approved accommodations.

-Please note that ACE emails the accommodation letter to officially notify the instructors of the accommodations for which an individual student has been approved.
+Note: that ACE emails the accommodation letter to officially notify the instructors of the accommodations for which an individual student has been approved.
 It is the responsibility of the student to initiate a conversation with each professor to discuss the student’s individual needs.
 The student is responsible for maintaining this communication with the professor, and with the Academic Support Coordinator when needed, throughout the semester.